 In the first piece on strategic planning, I wrote about the dangers of following the extremes of an overly emergent or deliberate approach, and about the need to focus on tomorrow’s customers and the revenue they will generate.
 In this piece I am going to focus on how to make that happen.
 Today, CEOs and their boards are under continual pressure to squeeze incremental profit from their existing business and routinely hit the quarterly earnings figures they promised to the market, knowing that if they repeatedly fail they will soon be shown the exit.

 A more likely explanation is that marketing–the role responsible for driving the innovation needed to create tomorrow’s customers–remains under-represented in the boardroom, and something of a fly-by-night.
 Back in 2006, CMOs were moving on or burning out like fireflies resulting in an average tenure of just 23 months.
-In 2015, it is set to reach 60 months.
-So if the trend continues and CMOs stick around long enough to gain the confidence of their boards, we might expect to see an increase in the proportion of CEOs with a marketing background, and eventually, a movement towards customer-centric strategic planning.
+Fifteen years later in 2021, the average tenure of a CMO is 40 months.
+So if the trend continues upward and CMOs stick around long enough to gain the confidence of their boards, we might expect to see an increase in the proportion of CEOs with a marketing background, and eventually, a movement towards customer-centric strategic planning software.

 Three rules for making strategic planning customer-centric